johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/comparison.md

 Ajv is a JSON Schema validator, which serves different purpose than PureParse.

 Ajv compiles JSON Schemas into JavaScript, which leads to fast execution.
-However, the JSON schemas syntax is verbose, does not interoperate well with TypeScript, and does not lend itself to custom validation logic.
+However, the JSON schema syntax is verbose, does not interoperate well with TypeScript, and does not lend itself well to customization of validation logic.

 ## Yup